ento/blender-lsystem-addon/README.md

-blender-lsystem-plugin
+blender-lsystem-addon
 ======================

-Blender plugin for generating meshes with L-system
+Blender addon for generating meshes with L-system